 - estimates of environmental and reclamation expenses and any required environmental approval processes;

-- the continuous availability of required manpower; and
+- the availability of required manpower;

 Such forward-looking information is necessarily based upon a number of factors and assumptions that, while considered reasonable by the Company as of the date of such statements, are inherently subject to significant business, economic and competitive uncertainties and contingencies.
 The assumptions underlying the forward looking information in this website, which may prove to be incorrect, include, but are not limited to, assumptions relating to:

 - the Company’s business strategies with respect to its iron ore, non-ferrous base and precious metals, food and other business ventures, including exploration and development plans;